timeplus-io/docs/docs/view.md

 ## Materialized view {#m_view}

-A materialized view is a view.
-The only difference is that the materialized view is running in background after creation and the result stream is physically written to internal storage , which is why it is called materialized.
+The difference between a materialized view and a regular view is that the materialized view is running in background after creation and the resulting stream is physically written to internal storage (hence it's called materialized).

 To create a materialized view, click the 'Create View' button in the VIEWS page, and turn on the 'Materialized view?' toggle button, and specify the view name and SQL.

-Once the materialized view is created, internally Timeplus runs the query in background continuously and incrementally and emit the calculated results according to the semantics of its underlying streaming select.
+Once the materialized view is created, Timeplus will run the query in the background continuously and incrementally emit the calculated results according to the semantics of its underlying streaming select.
 There is a timestamp version `__tp_version` to every row.

 Different ways to use the materialized views: